 What are Unemployment Taxes?

-Unemployment taxes are paid by employers to the federal government and states in order to fund unemployment compensation benefits for out-of-work employees.
-Employers are taxed based on their type of business; the higher the unemployment rate in that type of business, the higher the tax.
+Unemployment taxes are paid by employers to the federal government and states in order to fund unemployment benefits for out-of-work employees.
+The unemployment program for employers works like insurance, meaning that employers pay for the coverage.
+The rate charged (it's called a tax) is based on the type of business.

 How Much Must I Pay for Unemployment Taxes?

-- You paid wages of $1,500 or more in any calendar quarter in a year, or
+- You paid wages of $1,500 or more to employees in any calendar quarter in the current year and last year (gross pay), or

-- You had one or more employees for at least some part of a day in any 20 or more different weeks in 2010 or 20 or more different weeks in the year.
+- You had one or more employees for at least some part of a day in any 20 or more different weeks in the current year or last year.

 Generally, you can take a credit against your FUTA tax for amounts you paid into state unemployment funds.
 The credit may be as much as 5.4% of FUTA taxable wages.
-If you are entitled to the maximum 5.4% credit, the FUTA tax rate after credit is 0.6% (after June 30, 2011).
+If you are entitled to the maximum 5.4% credit, the FUTA tax rate after the credit is 0.6%.